 Partnerships and Coordination

-The project is implemented in collaboration with the Ethiopian National Disaster Risk Management Commission (NDRMC), the African Center for Disaster Risk Management (ACDRM) and the World Bank.
+The project was implemented in collaboration with the Ethiopian National Disaster Risk Management Commission (NDRMC), the African Center for Disaster Risk Management (ACDRM) and the World Bank.

-The project is in partnership between the Ethiopian Government, DRMFSS, now Commission, CORDAID and the African Centre for Disaster Risk Management.
+The project was conducted in partnership between the Ethiopian Government, DRMFSS, now Commission, CORDAID and the African Centre for Disaster Risk Management.